smrchy/rsmq/README.md

 * `qname` (String): The Queue name.
 * `id` (String): The message id.
 * `vt` (Number): The length of time, in seconds, that this message will not be visible.
-Allowed values: 0-86400
+Allowed values: 0-9999999 (around 115 days)

 Returns: